Raid on Bardia

-The Raid on Bardia was an amphibious landing at the coastal town of Bardia in North Africa by British Commandos over the night of 19/20 April 1941 during the Second World War.
+The raid on Bardia was an amphibious landing at the coastal town of Bardia in North Africa by British Commandos over the night of 19/20 April 1941 during the Second World War.
 The raid was carried out by No. 7 Commando, also known as A Battalion Layforce, together with a small detachment from the Royal Tank Regiment; the raiders were supported by five navy ships and a submarine.
 The raid destroyed an Italian artillery battery and a supply dump.
-It was deemed a success despite the loss of 71 men.
+It was deemed a success despite the loss of 70 men captured and one killed.
 The more lasting strategic effect of the raid was the diversion of a German armoured brigade from the front line to provide rear area security.

 Background

 In January 1941, an ad hoc force of 2,000 commandos, known as Layforce, was sent from Great Britain to take part in raiding operations in the Mediterranean.
 Under the command of Colonel Robert Laycock, the force comprised No. 7 Commando, No. 8 (Guards) Commando, No. 11 (Scottish) Commando, a troop from No. 3 Commando and the Folbot section.
 On their arrival in Egypt in March 1941, the force was strengthened by the amalgamated No. 50 Commando and No. 52 Commando.
 To disguise from the Axis powers that a large force of commandos had arrived in the theatre, 7, 8, 11 and 50/52 Commandos were camouflaged as A, B, C and D Battalions Layforce.